7 reasons why you’ll come home from the NT in a better state of mind

 Life is all about the simple things.
 But these can be hard to enjoy when the stresses of modern life are constantly knocking down your door.
 Territorians are proud of their laid-back lifestyle and it’s easy to see why.
 There’s no better way to recharge the batteries than by combining the NT’s remote wilderness with a luxury accommodation escape.
 It’s the perfect antidote to big-city living.

-You won’t be thinking about work when you’re ‘glamping’ in one of Kings Creek Station’s Dreamtime Escarpment tents, complete with air conditioning and private sunset viewing deck.
+You won’t be thinking about work when you’re ‘glamping’ in one of the Dreamtime Escarpment tents at Kings Creek Station, complete with air conditioning and private sunset viewing deck.

-Take a trip to one of Kakadu’s secluded getaways like the Wildman Wilderness Lodge and just try to think about traffic, deadlines and alarm clocks, as you gaze in awe at the array of wildlife that call these vast wetlands home.
+Take a trip to one of Kakadu’s secluded getaways like the Mercure Kakadu Crocodile Hotel and just try to think about traffic, deadlines and alarm clocks, as you gaze in awe at the array of wildlife that call these vast wetlands home.

 Or enjoy the Outback in luxury at the Bamurru Plains bush lodge, where you can experience Barramundi fishing, river cruises or take the ultimate bird watching tour where you can watch flocks of egrets, ducks and magpie geese nesting in the trees, above huge billabongs that feed life into these remote areas.

 If you’re looking to relieve some stress, look no further than the NT.